bjankie1/flutter-flashcards/README.md

 ### Card Creation
 - Create single-sided and double-sided cards - Choose between simple question-answer cards or bidirectional learning cards.
 - Generate cards from text input - Paste any text content and let the AI analyze it to create relevant flashcards, extracting key concepts and their explanations.
+- **Deck-specific card generation guidelines** - Define custom instructions for how cards should be generated for each deck:
+  - **Front of card description** - Specify what content should appear on the front of cards (e.g., "Show the English word", "Display the mathematical formula", "Present the historical event name")
+  - **Back of card description** - Define what should appear on the back of cards (e.g., "Show the Polish translation", "Display the solution steps", "Present the detailed explanation")
+  - **Answer explanation description** - Configure what additional explanations should include (e.g., "Include usage examples", "Add pronunciation guide", "Provide historical context")
+  - These guidelines are automatically applied when generating cards from text, reviewing provisionary cards, or creating new cards in the deck
 - Quick card creation mode for rapid entry - Capture new words or concepts on the go with a streamlined single-word/phrase input.
 These quick notes are stored in a dedicated inbox where you can later transform them into proper flashcards by adding the second side (definition, explanation, or translation).
 Perfect for reading sessions when you want to quickly note unfamiliar terms without interrupting your flow.
 - Edit existing cards - Modify card content, format, or settings at any time.
 - Move cards between decks - Reorganize your learning materials by transferring cards between different decks.